desert

 Ghost Village Hidden In Pine Forest of New Mexico

-Northern New Mexico makes a perfect place for sci-fi movies: frequent UFO sightings, a former secret federal research facility that developed the nuclear weapons, extinct volcano caldera that still seeps through cracks in a form of fumaroles and hot springs.
+Northern New Mexico makes a perfect place for sci-fi movies: frequent UFO sightings, a former secret federal research facility that developed nuclear weapons, extinct volcano caldera that still seeps through cracks in the form of fumaroles and hot springs.
 But there is something else, completely different, hidden in the ponderosa pine forest just outside of Los Alamos: a ghost village of the ancient and now bygone Pueblo culture called Bandelier National Monument.

 We don't know much about the Pueblo culture, but the remaining artifacts suggest that it was quite sophisticated.
 The reason why Pueblo hunters and gatherers had vanished still remains a mystery today.

-The main draw to the park is cavates - a compound word from "cave" and "excavate".
+The main draw to the park is activated - a compound word from "cave" and "excavate".
 Basically, man-made dwellings that look like caves.
 There are 245 cavates, many of them stacked a few floors high.

 In my opinion, the main attraction at Bandelier National Monument is climbing four wooden ladders to reach Alcove House, a spacious room with a kiva used for religious ceremonies and social gatherings.